 Expected credit loss allowances relating to loans and advances in the Retail division are determined on a collective basis, with the use of impairment models.
 These models use a number of key assumptions including probability of default, loss given default (including propensity for possession and forced sale discounts for mortgages) and valuation of recoveries.
-Management also apply overlays where they believe the model calculated assumptions and allowances are not appropriate, either due to emerging trends or the model limitations.
+Management also apply overlays where they believe the Based on the evidence obtained, we consider that the economic scenarios adopted reflect model calculated assumptions and allowances are not appropriate, either due to emerging trends or the model limitations.
 An example of this is an overlay to the impairment model output for the UK mortgages portfolio relating to expected credit losses on past term interest only exposures.
-Our work therefore focused on the appropriateness of modelling methodologies adopted and the significant judgements required to determine the requirement for overlays and the measurement of those overlays.
+Our work therefore focused on the appropriateness of modelling methodologies adopted and the significant judgements required to determine the requirement for overlays and the - Appropriateness of modelling methodologies and monitoring of model performance; measurement of those overlays.